-Dynamic DNS(DDNS) with OpenWRT and Cloudflare
+How to setup Cloudflare Dynamic DNS(DDNS) with OpenWRT

 Do you want to update your DNS when your IP changes?
 Are you using a router running OpenWRT and Cloudflare?
 Then this short guide is perfect for you!